 7. Miami, Florida

-The city is recognized for its beautiful white sand beaches, crystal clear waters, and a variety of attractions including the stunning South Beach, the Art Deco Historic District, and Everglades National Park.
+Miami is the perfect sunny place to vacation.
+The city is recognized for its irresistible white sand beaches, crystal clear waters, and countless attractions, including the stunning South Beach, the Art Deco Historic District, and nearby Everglades National Park.

 8. Chicago, Illinois

-See Related: Best Honeymoon Destinations in the World
+See Related: Best Attractions in Chicago

 10. Seattle, Washington